How To Cope With Voices

 Tips For Coping With Voices

-- Listen to music (especially with earbuds).
+- Listen to music (especially with headphones).

 - Go for a walk, especially in nature.
 In fact, any form of exercise can help you hit the reset button.